 Most of the current applications of AI in cybersecurity do not go beyond ML.

-Applications of ML in cybersecurity: the low hanging fruit.
+Artificial Intelligence in cybersecurity – Applications of ML, the low hanging fruit.

 Machine learning in cybersecurity performs extremely well where we have lots of data either on the cloud or on the endpoint, working in combination with bigdata and analytics.